akrabat/AkrabatSession/README.md

 * `save_path` - By default, the path where the session files are created
 * `cookie_httponly` - Marks the cookie as accessible only through the HTTP protocol.
 * `use_only_cookies` - Specifies that only cookies are used and not session ids in URLs
+* `cookie_secure` - Specifies that cookies should only be sent over secure connections

 Note: `AkrabatSession` sets the `cookie_httponly` and `use_only_cookies` settings to true